-Amid the COVID-19 pandemic, our commitment to the health and safety of our employees, customers and local communities has remained our top priority.
-We have implemented several proactive and preventative measures, which are outlined below, and we are proud to have remained open to serve our neighbors as one of America’s essential retailers.
+Amid the COVID-19 pandemic, our commitment to the health and safety of our employees, customers and local communities has remained our top priority, and we are committed to providing our employees and customers with a safe, clean and pleasant store environment in which to work and shop.
+We have also implemented several proactive and preventative measures, and we are proud to have remained open to serve our neighbors as one of America’s essential retailers.

 Social distancing measures are being exercised across our organization and are designed to help keep individuals six feet apart.
 In stores, floor spacing markers and more than 40,000 plexiglass register barriers have been installed throughout the chain.
 Distribution and cold storage facilities also have implemented traffic flow pattern indicators alongside additional distancing measures in common areas such as restrooms, locker rooms and break rooms.